 Several Apple patent applications, which were published in 2020, suggested that Apple is considering its glasses to charge wirelessly on a dedicated dock.
 Judging by the most plausible patent, the glasses will contain magnets and coils that will connect with the dock, allowing for inductive charging.

-The Apple Glasses will likely take advantage of Apple Intelligence and the AI-powered Visual Intelligence.
-Visual Intelligence was first introduced with the iPhone 16 Pro and currently relies on ChatGPT for search results.
+We also expect Apple Intelligence and Visual Intelligence to be the central part of the Apple Glasses experience.
+Visual Intelligence came with the iPhone 16 Pro and currently relies on ChatGPT for search results.
 However, the Cupertino company is said to be working on its own AI visual models, set to arrive in 2026, potentially alongside the new Siri.

-Other Apple glasses features will likely include showing the wearer their iPhone notifications, displaying messages, map directions, and other useful content.
+Other Apple glasses features may include showing the wearer their iPhone notifications, displaying messages, map directions, and other useful content.
 Like with Apple Watch, the Apple glasses would probably get their own app store, containing 3D AR games and other dedicated AR apps.

 The Apple glasses will likely have 5G connectivity, according to leaker Jon Prosser.